Wednesday, April 28, 2010

 Scott downplays his usual glitzy style for this low-end road picture but as is usually the case, the Top Gun director fails to deliver anything substantial.

 True Romance does have some merit.
-The acting is fairly good, especially a small role by Bronson Pinchot and, in the film's most memorable scene, a memorable duet between Dennis Hopper and Christopher Walken.
+It contains some strong acting, especially a small role by Bronson Pinchot, James Gandolfini as a ruthless gangster named Virgil, and, in the film's most memorable scene, a memorable duet between Dennis Hopper and Christopher Walken.

 On the whole, True Romance ends up being a quirky film whose positive factors can't overcome its negative attributes.